 Teachers from Reception and Year 1 also meet to discuss the needs of the children in their class and strategies to ensure a smooth transition into KS1, such as routines, planning, activities, resources and TA support.
-The Foundation Stage Profile data stored on Classroom Monitor is used to inform the baseline in Year 1 and the starting points for learning and teaching.
+The Foundation Stage Profile data is used to inform the baseline in Year 1 and the starting points for learning and teaching.